-I attended a panel on location-based and geosocial marketing in Los Angeles this week as part of Social Media Week.
+I attended a panel on location-based and geosocial marketing in Los Angeles.
 The panelists were from a variety of companies and their positions ranged from CEOs, to analysts, to digital strategists.
 They discussed the current state and the future of location-based marketing and geosocial apps and it is truly fascinating to learn about the endless possibilities in this area.
 I’d like to share with you some of my key takeaways and thoughts on the panel that will hopefully stir up some of your own creative juices when it comes to location-based marketing.

 Marketers must find fresh ways to keep consumers interested.